Bradford1040/kiauh-klippain-shaketune/README.md

 ## Installation

-I removed the bash install as it would not work for you unless you edited the `install.sh` but I will add it back once I have completed the default install for KIAUH
+* I have completed the default install for KIAUH custom names, still in testing phase

-Follow these steps to install Shake&Tune on your printer:
+* Follow these steps to install Shake&Tune on your printer:

   1. Be sure to have a working accelerometer on your machine and a `[resonance_tester]` section defined.
 You can follow the official